 As part of the Settlement, Tesla also reaffirms its commitment to release any Enhanced Autopilot features that as of the Effective Date of the Settlement are not already released in Tesla Hardware 2 Vehicles.Top

 You do not need to submit a claim to receive the benefits of the proposed Settlement.
-If the proposed Settlement is finally approved, and you are a Settlement Class Member, you will be bound by the Court’s Final Judgment and the release of claims explained in the Settlement Agreement.Top
+If you are a Settlement Class Member and did not exclude yourself from the Settlement, you will be bound by the Court’s Final Judgment and the release of claims explained in the Settlement Agreement.Top

-The Final Approval Hearing to consider the final fairness of the Settlement is scheduled for 9:00 AM on October 17, 2018.
-If the Court approves the Settlement, and after any appeals process is completed, eligible Settlement Class Members will be sent a check in the mail.
+We anticipate that eligible Settlement Class Members will be sent a check in the mail in early January 2019.
 Please be patient.
 All checks will expire and become void 90 days after they are issued.Top

 Yes, the Court has appointed lawyers Steve W. Berman, Thomas E. Loeser, and Robert F. Lopez of Hagens Berman Sobol Shapiro LLP as the attorneys to represent you and other Settlement Class Members.
 These attorneys are called "Class Counsel."
 In addition, the Court appointed Plaintiffs Dean Sheikh, John Kelner, Tom Milone, Daury Lamarche and Michael Verdolin to serve as the Class Representatives.
 They are Settlement Class Members like you.
 Class Counsel’s contact information is as follows: (206) 623-7292 or Hagens Berman Sobol Shapiro LLP, 1918 Eighth Avenue, Suite 3300, Seattle, WA 98101.Top

-If you do nothing, you will be in the Settlement Class, and, if the Court approves the Settlement, a check will automatically be mailed to you after the Settlement becomes final.
+If you did not ask to be excluded from the Settlement, you are in the Settlement Class and a check will automatically be mailed to you in early January 2019.
 You will also be bound by all orders and judgments of the Court.
-Unless you exclude yourself, you won’t be able to start a lawsuit or be part of any other lawsuit against Tesla for the claims being resolved by this Settlement.Top
+Unless you excluded yourself, you won’t be able to start a lawsuit or be part of any other lawsuit against Tesla for the claims being resolved by this Settlement.Top

 The Notice summarizes the proposed Settlement.
 For the precise terms and conditions of the Settlement, please see the Settlement Agreement, contact Class Counsel at (206) 623-7292, access the Court docket in this case through the Court’s PACER system at https://ecf.and.uscourts.gov, or visit the Office of the Clerk of the Court for the United States District Court for the Northern District of California, between 9:00 a.m. and 4:00 p.m., Monday through Friday, excluding Court holidays.